Exclusive: Blackstone in talks to take developer SOHO China private in $4 billion deal - sources

-HONG KONG (Reuters) - U.S. private equity firm Blackstone Group Inc (BX.N) is in exclusive talks to take SOHO China Ltd (0410.HK) private in a $4 billion deal, said two sources, in one of its biggest bets yet on the Chinese market.
+HONG KONG (Reuters) - Blackstone Group Inc is in exclusive talks to take SOHO China Ltd private in a $4 billion deal, said two sources, in one of its biggest bets yet on the Chinese market and which sent the target’s shares to a 21-month high.

-Blackstone - in news reported here for the first time - entered exclusive discussions in early February with Hong Kong-listed SOHO China, a major prime office developer in China.
+The U.S. private equity firm entered exclusive discussions in early February with Hong Kong-listed SOHO China, a major prime office developer in China.
 The U.S. firm offered HK$6 ($0.77) per share to take the company private, said the people with direct knowledge of the matter.

 The price represents an almost 100% premium to the HK$3.03 average price of SOHO China’s shares in January.

+SOHO China’s shares jumped as much as 39.9% to HK$4.17 following the Reuters report - their highest since June 2018 - before trading in them was halted at 11:12 local time on Tuesday.

-The details of privatising SOHO China, founded in 1995 by chairman Pan Shiyi and his wife Zhang Xin, are expected to be finalised in the coming weeks, said the people, declining to be identified as they were not authorized to speak to media.
+The details of privatizing SOHO China, founded in 1995 by chairman Pan Shiyi and his wife Zhang Xin, are expected to be finalized in the coming weeks, said the people, declining to be identified as they were not authorized to speak to media.

 Blackstone would also take over the debt of SOHO China, said one of the people, which stood at 32.68 billion yuan ($4.70 billion) as of the end of June 2019, according to its interim report.